redis/redis-doc/docs/reference/patterns/distributed-locks.md

 approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.

-This page desceibes a more canonical algorithm to implement distributed locks with Redis.
+This page describes a more canonical algorithm to implement distributed locks with Redis.
 We propose an algorithm, called **Redlock**, which implements a DLM which we believe to be safer than the vanilla single instance approach.
 We hope that the community will analyze it, provide